tylerlong/slim_text/README.md

     1. if I am an Emacs user, I feel quite annoying
 182. remove/rename file/folder
     1. show remove/rename icons on the left panel whenever mouse over
-187. can not be installed on win8!
-    1. this application is not supported on this computer.
-Installation has been disabled
-    2. it is said that run chrome in win7 compatible mode can resolve this issue
-    3. install win8 and do testing
-    4. write instructions for win8 users
 188. hidden files, useless files such as *.pyc
     1. some body said that they didn't want to see them
     2. combine this feature together with show invisibles quick button?